-The Schools Africa Project raises awareness of Africa amongst children and young people in Leeds.
+The LUCAS Schools Project raises greater awareness of Africa amongst young people in Leeds.

-The project recruits and trains postgraduate African students that study at the University of Leeds to go into local schools and deliver lessons about Africa to pupils.
+The project recruits and trains postgraduate African students that study at the University of Leeds to go into local primary schools and deliver activities about Africa to pupils.

-Through this project, schools in Leeds gain the opportunity to enhance their educational provision through highly educated and positive role-models delivering lessons with a global dimension.
-African postgraduate students also gain skills and experience and influence the attitudes of young people towards Africa.
+Through this project, schools in Leeds have the opportunity to enhance their educational provision by engaging highly educated African role-models to deliver lessons with a global dimension.

 LUCAS monitors the impact of the African postgraduate students on pupils and teachers in Leeds, and uses the evidence to research young people's perceptions of Africa and its peoples.